Services

 • Adoption

 We care for budgies with PBFD and French Moult, two highly infectious avian viruses.
-We are rigorous in our cleaning and environmental management, but as these viruses do not currently have a cure or vaccine, there is a risk that bringing a CPUK budgie into your home, means that you bring the virus(es), too.
+We are rigorous in our cleaning and environmental management (we recommend F10SC disinfectant), but as these viruses do not currently have a cure or vaccine, there is a risk that bringing a CPUK budgie into your home, means that you bring the virus(es), too.

-If you have parakeets or parrots already, you must test them for PBFD and French Moult prior to making a rehoming enquiry.
+If you have parakeets or parrots already, we recommend testing them for PBFD and French Moult prior to making an adoption enquiry.

 If you have a confirmed positive test, or you are currently bird-free and willing to expose your home to the viruses (which only affect avian species, but can persist in the environment for many moths after exposure, even without birds present), please complete our adoption form, here, and a member of the CPUK Budgie Rescue team will be in touch.